1801Jan29USF/assignments/BankingApplication/README.md

 # How to use
 Runs from the Banker class

-List of usernames and passwords.
+#List of usernames and passwords:
 * second	pass
 * adrian	yoo
 * first	user